 SpedEx is not offered by the BSEA, rather it is an option funded by the Department of Elementary and Secondary Education (DESE) and operated independently by a SpedEx administrator.
 SpedEx is a voluntary process, therefore, both the parent and school district must be willing to engage.
 It is offered at no cost to the participants.
 SpedEx may be used when an IEP has been rejected or after a mediation or a hearing has been scheduled.

 In the SpedEx process, parties jointly select a neutral expert consultant from a list maintained by the SpedEx administrator.
 The expert ultimately makes a recommendation regarding services/programming that would constitute FAPE for the student.
 The recommendation of the SpedEx consultant is not binding on the parties and either party may choose to proceed to mediation or hearing after the process has been completed.
+The recommendation is, however, admissible at a due process hearing.
+SpedEx is a voluntary process that has no impact on a due process hearing timeline.

 How do parties access SpedEx?